epiverse-trace/tutorials-middle/instructors/practical-chains.md

 ## Account for superspreading

-Estimate … using the following available inputs:
+Estimate extent of individual-level variation (i.e. the dispersion parameter) of the offspring distribution and the proportion of transmission that is linked to ‘superspreading events’ using the following available inputs:

-- input 1
-- input 2
+- line list of cases
+- contact tracing data

 As a group, Write your answer to these questions:

-- … phase?
-- … results expected?
+- What set has more infections related to fewer clusters in the contact network?
+- What set has the most skewed histogram of secondary cases?
+- Does the estimated dispersion parameter correlate with the contact network and histogram of secondary cases?
+- What is the proportion of new cases originating from a cluster of at least 10 cases?
+- Would you recommend a backward tracing strategy?
 - Interpret: How would you communicate these results to a decision-maker?
 - Compare: What differences you identify from other group outputs? (if